Looking for the best Diversity and Inclusion Certifications? You’re at the right place.

 Diversity in a workplace refers to the people that make up your workforce.
 This means all of the employees in an organization.
-For an organization to be considered truly diverse, it must have employees from different backgrounds.
+For an organization to become diverse in true meanings, it must have employees from different backgrounds.
 This includes different beliefs, religions, ethnicities, gender, age, etc.

 Inclusion, on the other hand, refers to how each employee, no matter how different, feels appreciated and recognized in every company.
 Diversity alone is not enough.
 Regardless of the variance of your employees, if not all of them are recognized and appreciated, it is still not enough.
 Inclusion should also play a big part in the rules and policies of a company.

-Diversity training and inclusion programs and training ensure that everyone who works in the company fully comprehends the company’s principle regarding diversity and inclusion.
+Diversity training and inclusion programs and training ensure that everyone who works in the company comprehends the company’s principles regarding diversity and inclusion.
 A good diversity and inclusion course or program highlights the challenges and obstacles that hinder a company’s inclusiveness.